pydicom/pynetdicom/docs/examples/display.rst

     ae.add_supported_context(DisplaySystemSOPClass)

     def on_n_get(attr, context, info):
-        """Callback for when a N-GET is received.
+        """Callback for when an N-GET request is received.

         Parameters
         ----------